Arctic-Bromine-Model-Intercomparison/arctic-bromine-model-intercomp/outputVariablesObs.md

 | Sea salt aerosol emissions from sea spray | $mg/m^{2}$ | 2 | Daily |

 # Nice-to-have model output
+If some of these variables cannot be saved by your model, saving some is better than none!
 | Variable      | Unit | Dimensions | Frequency |
 | ----------- | ----------- | ---------------- | ------------|
 | $Br_2$ mixing ratio | $ppbv$ | 3 | 3-Hourly |